MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

       INSERT;
     END;
     ```

+## Creating Action Cues
+Similar to field-based Cues, Action Cues can be grouped together, under a common caption, by using the **CueGroup** subtype control.
+The difference is that instead adding field controls under the **CueGroup** subtype control, you create Action Cues by adding actions to the control **CueGroup** subtype control.

+1. Develop or locate the functionality that you want to Action Cue to perform.

+  For example, create the page object that you want the Action Cue to open, add C/AL code that you want the Action to run, find the URL to the video.

+2. Open the page on which you want to display the Action Cues.

+   For example, this could be the page that you created in the previous task.
+3. In the location where you want the Action Cue group, add a control that has the Type **Group** and the Subtype **CueGroup**.
+4. In the **View** menu, select **Control Actions**.
+5. Add a control that has the **Type** set to **Action**.
+6. Configure the control to the desired operation.

+  For example, if it should open a page, set the control's [RunObject property] to the appropriate page.
+Or, set it to call a function or method.

 ## Customizing a Cue
  This section contains information about how you can change the appearance of the Cues.